RuslanSerdiuk/DevOps_Tasks_and_solutions/AWS/Reduce_Volume_size/Readme.md

 =========================================================================================
 ## _Create a new EBS volume_
-In our example we will create a smaller volume of 100 GB, not 1 TB.
+In our example we will create a smaller volume of 100 GB, not 1 TB, **in the same availability zone as your instance**.
 Since I only use 1-2% of the total space

 <img src ='Screenshots/Create_new_volume_1.png'>